ARCLeeds/arcleeds.github.io/pages/consultancy.md

 * Cloud and IoT (Internet of Things)
 * Workflows and Pipelines

+We're constantly developing new skills, integrating new colleagues and learning about new technologies so please get in touch if you are unsure if we can work together.

 ### Case studies

 You can read through some examples of consulting work the Research Computing Team have been part of at our [Case studies blog]({{ site.baseurl }}/about/casestudies/).

+### How to use the RSE service

+General advice, guidance and grant consultancy is always free; as is our training.
+We appreciate that proofs of concept and other pump-priming activities may not always have funding available so we are able to provide a number of hours free RSE support for new projects.

+Access to RSEs is usually through costing support into your grants (RSEs are costed as Grade 7 or Grade 8 PDRAs in most cases) as 'Directly Incurred' costs.
+This can be anything from a single day of support through to 0.4FTE of an RSE.

+We can also support you in recruiting a full-time specialist RSE and can work with your group to manage, mentor and support the RSE through the central service.

+If you have a need for RSE support that can't be costed into a grant, we have a 'day rate' scheme of £400 per day for Leeds projects and £600 (plus VAT) per day for external partners.

 ### How to request